Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Weapons with `AA=true` Projectile can now correctly fire at air units when both firer and target are over a bridge.
 - Fixed disguised units not using the correct palette if target has custom palette.
 - Building upgrades now consistently use building's `PowerUpN` animation settings corresponding to the upgrade's `PowersUpToLevel` where possible.
+- Subterranean units are no longer allowed to perform deploy functions like firing weapons or `IsSimpleDeployer` while burrowed or burrowing, they will instead emerge first like they do for transport unloading.

 ## Fixes / interactions with other extensions

+- `IsSimpleDeployer` units with Hover locomotor and `DeployToLand` no longer get stuck after deploying or play their move sound indefinitely.
 - All forms of type conversion (including Ares') now correctly update the warp-in delay if unit with teleport `Locomotor` was converted while the delay was active.
 - All forms of type conversion (including Ares') now correctly update `MoveSound` if a moving unit has their type changed.
 - All forms of type conversion (including Ares') now correctly update `OpenTopped` state of passengers in transport that is converted.